ufechner7/KiteUtils.jl/docs/src/reference_frames.md

 Another reference frame is the **EG** (North West Up) reference frame.

 ## Wind direction
-The `up_wind_direction` is the direction the wind is coming from.
+The `upwind_direction` is the direction the wind is coming from.
 Zero is at north; clockwise positive.
-Default: Wind from west.
+Default: `-pi/2`, wind from west.

 ## Small earth reference frame